Multifaceted phase ordering kinetics of an antiferromagnetic spin-1 condensate: Introduction

-Kinetic models for derivation of particular scaling functions were extensively studied and established in 1990s.
-The models were devoted to classical systems and the general framework associated with the Hohenberg and Halperin $A$-$J$ classification of dynamic critical phenomena~\cite{RevModPhys.49.435} made the theory more universal.
-Several systems belonging to the same dynamical class of models exhibit the same universal scaling laws determined by physical mechanism embedded into them.
-The phase ordering kinetics, for example is governed by the $H$ model for binary liquids, in which hydrodynamic processes dominate.
-On the other hand, the $B$ model associated to vector fields is controlled by diffusion processes mainly.
+Kinetic models for the derivation of particular scaling functions were extensively studied and established in 1990s.
+The~models were devoted to classical systems, and the~general framework associated with the Hohenberg and Halperin A-J classification of dynamic critical phenomena~\cite{RevModPhys.49.435} made the~theory more universal.
+Several systems belonging to the~same dynamical class of models exhibit the same universal scaling laws determined by the physical mechanism embedded into them.
+The phase ordering kinetics, for example, is~governed by the H model for binary liquids, in which hydrodynamic processes dominates.
+On~the~other hand, the B model associated with vector fields is controlled by diffusion processes mainly.
 Even though both models are conservative, the scaling exponents corresponding to each of them are different.
-Nowadays, the subject of phase ordering kinetics has been revived in ultra-cold quantum gases.
-The majority of works were devoted to two- and three-dimensional spin-1 ferromagnetic condensates \cite{PhysRevLett.116.025301, PhysRevLett.119.255301, PhysRevA.96.013602, PhysRevA.95.023616, 1367-2630-19-9-095003, PhysRevA.94.023608, PhysRevA.95.053638, PhysRevA.91.053609, PhysRevA.88.013630, Oberthaler2018} or binary Bose condensates \cite{PhysRevLett.113.095702,PhysRevA.92.043608}, including driven-dissipative systems \cite{Comaron18,PhysRevB.95.075306}, and they confirmed the standard scaling~\cite{Bray2002, PhysRevA.31.1103, PhysRevE.47.1525, PhysRevE.52.1550, PhysRevLett.84.1503, PhysRevB.34.7845}.
-The topic in one-dimensional systems is poorly explored so far.
-It might in fact reveal unconventional~\cite{PhysRevLett.120.073002} behaviour as torsion of domains walls is absent and weak domain-wall interactions are still present.
+Nowadays, the~subject of the PhOK has been revived in quantum systems, a good example of which are ultra-cold atomic gases \cite{Bookjans11,Erne18,Johnstone19,calabrese05,tkachev97,sciola13}.
+In particular advanced studies concern nonthermal fixed points \cite{orioli15,Karl17,Mikheev19,Chantesana19,Gasenzer19}.
+The vast majority of works is devoted to two- and three-dimensional spin-1 ferromagnetic condensates \cite{PhysRevLett.116.025301, PhysRevLett.119.255301, PhysRevA.96.013602, PhysRevA.95.023616, 1367-2630-19-9-095003, PhysRevA.94.023608, PhysRevA.95.053638, PhysRevA.91.053609, PhysRevA.88.013630, Oberthaler2018,Symes18,Schmied19,lamacraft07,10.21468/SciPostPhys.7.3.029}, but also for one-dimensional spinor~\cite{Vinit13, Fujimto19, Fujimoto18} or binary Bose condensates \cite{PhysRevLett.113.095702,PhysRevA.92.043608,torre13}, including driven-dissipative systems \cite{Comaron18,PhysRevB.95.075306,Kagan94}.